Africa

 East African Chapati Recipe

-East African Chapati is a beautiful unleavened flat Bread eaten in East Africa in Countries like Burundi Uganda, Mozambique, Kenya,… What I like about this Bread is how soft it is and it goes along with a lot of meals
+East African Chapati is a beautiful unleavened flat Bread eaten in East Africa in Countries like Burundi, Uganda, Mozambique, and Kenya.
+What I like about this bread is how soft it is and how it goes along with a lot of meals.

 4.72 from 60 votes